 Mr. Lieb has extensive experience as a director of publicly-traded REITs.
-He has served on the Board of Directors of AvalonBay Communities, Inc. (NYSE: "AVB") since September 2016 and on the Board of Directors of iStar Inc. (NYSE: "STAR") since April 2019.
-In connection with the publicly announced, pending merger of iStar Inc. and Safehold Inc. and the related pre-merger spin-off of iStar Inc.'s historical non-ground lease related commercial real estate assets into an independent, externally managed publicly traded company ("Star Holdings"), it is expected that Mr. Lieb will resign from the Board of Directors of iStar Inc. and become a director of Star Holdings.
-From February 2016 until November 2021, he served on the Board of Directors of VEREIT prior to its acquisition by Realty Income.
+He has served on the Board of Directors of AvalonBay Communities, Inc. (NYSE: "AVB") since September 2016 and on the Board of Trustees of Star Holdings (Nasdaq: "STHO") since March 2023.
+From April 2019 until March 2023, Mr. Lieb served on the Board of Directors of iStar Inc. (NYSE: "STAR").
+From February 2016 until November 2021, he served on the Board of Directors of CBL & Associates Properties, Inc. (NYSE: "CBL").
+From February 2017 until November 2021, he served on the Board of Directors of VEREIT prior to its acquisition by Realty Income.